 Regarding the issue of public education, recall that women gained active and passive election rights for school boards long before general voting rights were extended.
 This expansion of rights was motivated by an increasing public recognition of women's role in the organization of education.
-Most pro-reform arguments were once again centered around women's expertise with children.
+Most pro-reform arguments once again centered on women's expertise with children.

-Beyond the specific examples and quotes mentioned so far, the shift in the political debate is also reflected in the changing frequency of newspaper articles and editorials on women's rights that also discuss the issues of children and education.
+Beyond the specific examples and quotations mentioned so far, the shift in the political debate is also reflected in the changing frequency of newspaper articles and editorials on women's rights that also discuss the issues of children and education.
 The term "women's rights" (or "woman's rights") first starts appearing in the Times of London in the 1840s.
-Comparing the periods 1840-1869 and 1870- 1899, we find that among articles mentioning "women's rights" the fraction that also mentions "children" increases from 28 to 36 percent, and the fraction that also mentions "education" increases from 23 to 41 percent.
+Comparing the periods 1840-1869 and 1870-1899, we find that among articles mentioning "women's rights" the fraction that also mentions "children" increases from 28% to 36% and the fraction that also mentions "education" increases from 23% to 41%.